digital-asset/dablchat/README.md

 Log in to [project:DABL](https://projectdabl.com/) and create a new ledger under an existing or a new project.

-> ℹ️ Steps 2 to 4 are only necessary if you want to build the source code.
-If all you care about is deploying the app then download [dabl-chat.zip](https://github.com/digital-asset/dablchat/releases/latest/download/dabl-chat.zip) and proceed to step 5.
+> ℹ️ The rest of the steps are only necessary if you want to build the source code.
+If all you care about is deploying the app then you can do so by logging in to your project:DABL workspace, locating the dabl chat tile in the bottom section of the page and clicking _Add to a Project_.

 ### 2. Prerequisites